 Q5: How long can a standby generator be continuously operated?

 Ans: There is no set answer to this question.
 Power link generators are designed to last for long periods of time and function in heavy-duty operations.
 However, it is important that the set is inspected regularly between each use, before restarting to check such things as fuel and oil levels and any signs of abnormalities.
 Our sets can run continuously when the amount of load is lowered.

 Q6: How long will a generator run on a tank of fuel?

 Ans: The amount of time that a generator will run on a tank of fuel depends on the size of the tank, the amount of time in which the generator is in use and the load that the generator has to fulfill.
 All Power link generator sets are designed to run for eight hours at their full rated load.

 Q7: What is a transfer switch?

-Ans: A transfer switch is a panel that is wired into the premises electrical distribution system to allow a generator to be used.
-It prevents the generator from back feeding into the mains power supply which could cause serious injury to line workers trying to restore utility power supplies.
-Power link currently supply two types transfer switches: manual and automatic.
+Ans: A transfer switch is a panel that is wired into the premise’s electrical distribution system to allow a generator to be used.
+It prevents the generator from back-feeding into the mains power supply which could cause serious injury to line workers trying to restore utility power supplies.
+Power link currently supplies two types of transfer switches: manual and automatic.